 - Appointments: The SCAA offers one-hour appointments in all subjects.
 Appointments can be as soon as 48 hours in advance.
 You are allowed to have 1 appointment per subject at a time.

-- Max Writing Drop-Ins and Appointments Per Day: Due to demand and our emphasis on self-efficacy in writing, we allow only one hour of tutoring per day in writing — 1 appointment or 2 drop-ins.
+- Max Writing Appointments Per Day: Due to demand and our emphasis on self-efficacy in writing, we allow only one hour of tutoring per day in writing (1 appointment).

 - Cancellation of an Appointment Session: If you need to cancel an appointment, you will need to contact the SCAA before your appointment.
 You are permitted only 3 cancellations during the semester.
 If you cancel 4 times, you will be blocked from setting up an appointment.